luismartinezs/luis-martinez-site/content/blog/do-you-need-a-phd.md

 ## Why do I write this?

-In October 2019 I submitted a post on reddit titled "[From jobless to junior frontend developer in 5 months](http://bit.ly/2SLTVZl)" that got attention (also in [this blog](https://www.luis-martinez.net/from-jobless-to-junior-frontend-developer-in-5-months/)).
+In October 2019 I submitted a post on reddit titled "[From jobless to junior frontend developer in 5 months](http://bit.ly/2SLTVZl)" that got attention (also in <nuxt-link to="/blog/from-jobless-to-junior-frontend-developer-in-5-months">this blog</nuxt-link>).
 I also have a PhD in computational chemistry.
 A handful of commenters assumed that my PhD got me the job.
 I am thankful to them for making me aware of that point of view (I wasn't).
 I think it is a reasonable assumption.
 I also think it's mistaken, and I will now give my view on this point.

 Keep in mind that the context is specifically getting a first job as a *junior* frontend developer.